egeulgen/pathfindR/README.md

 "Scoring per Sample")

 The function `score_terms()` can be used to calculate the agglomerated z score of each enriched term per sample.
-This allows the user to individually examine the scores and infer how a term is overall altered (activated or repressed) in a given sample or a group of samples.
+This allows the user to examine the scores individually and infer how a term is overall altered (activated or repressed) in a given sample or a group of samples.

 # Comparison of 2 pathfindR Results

-The function `combine_pathfindR_results()` allows combination of two pathfindR active-subnetwork-oriented enrichment analysis results for investigating common and distinct terms between the groups.
+The function `combine_pathfindR_results()` allows combining two pathfindR analysis results for investigating common and distinct terms between the groups.
 Below is an example for comparing two different results using rheumatoid arthritis-related data.

 ``` r
 combined_df <- combine_pathfindR_results(result_A = RA_output,